Kalvan series: Hos-Harphax

-Hos-Ktemnos
+Other kingdoms

 Hos-Ktemnos has one of the best militaries in the Great Kingdoms, consisting of the Sacred Squares.
 Hos-Ktemnos is located in Virginia, North Carolina and South Carolina and is the site of the city of Balph, the headquarters of Styphon's House.

-Hos-Bletha

 Hos-Bletha is the southernmost Great Kingdom (consisting of real world Florida and Georgia) and was originally a part of Hos-Ktemnos.

-Hos-Agrys

-Hos Agrys is based in New York state, northern New Jersey, and southwestern Quebec, with its capital at Agrys City (Manhattan Island).
+Hos-Agrys is based in New York state, northern New Jersey, and southwestern Quebec, with its capital at Agrys City (Manhattan Island).